amos-kibet/systems-design/Design Patterns/Singleton.md

     // The sole instance of the class private static AirforceOne onlyInstance;

-    // Make the constructor private so its only accessible to
+    // Make the constructor private so it's only accessible to
     // members of the class.
     private AirforceOne() {
     }